hassj/My_CISSP/Guru_Cource/Security_Risk_Management.md

 - compromise the privacy of users

 ## IV.
 Security Policies, procedure, standard, and guidelines
-Policies, Standards, Procedures, Guidlines, Baselines
+Policies, Standards, Procedures, Guidelines, Baselines
 ### Polices
 - High level applied: applies to the ORG as whole
-- General scope: broad and non-specific
+- General scope: general, broad and non-specific
 - Breaking down into 3 main types
 >1.
 Regulatory
 >
-> that is a security policy, that help ORG imply with legal or industry standard
+> that is a security policy, that help ORG comply with legal or industry standard
 >
 > 2. Advisory
 >